Dry Skin Brushing to Slough Skin and Improve Lymph Circulation

 Maintain skin brushing once a day but then reduce it to twice a week after the initial first few weeks.
 While you are using this technique, it may also be beneficial to visualize the toxins being eliminated from your system.
 As you are purifying your system, you may notice large amounts of mucus in the stools.
 This is quite normal and is a good sign that you are clearing away toxins that are harmful to your system.

 You can buy natural skin brushes just about anywhere.
 Make sure they're made from natural bristles like boars hair and aren't too firm for your skin.
 Your brush should be gentle yet firm, the best of both worlds.
-Once you purchase a good brush, it will last years if you allow the bristles to thoroughly dry out each time!
-Use it anytime you're in the mood for dry skin brushing!
+Once you purchase a good brush, it will last years if you allow the bristles to thoroughly dry out each time you wash it!
+(Use mild soap or soak it in rubbing alcohol.)
+Use dry skin brushing anytime, but especially if your lymph nodes are bothering you!